ChildMindInstitute/mindlogger-backend/README.rst

 Data Structure
 --------------
-Girder for MindLogger has the following underlying data structure:
+**Girder for MindLogger** uses `reprolib <https://github.com/ReproNim/schema-standardization>`_ and has the following underlying data structure:
+*Note: This project is still in version 0 and these descriptions and diagrams may sometimes diverge from the actual data structure as we develop.*

 Diagram
 #######